Purpose and scope

 Current edition published 2016.

-This BPG is intended to replace the RNAO BPGs Screening for Delirium, Dementia and Depression in Older Adults (2010) and Caregiving Strategies for Older Adults with Delirium, Dementia and Depression (2010).
+This BPG is intended to replace the RNAO BPGs Screening for Delirium, Dementia and Depression in Older Adults (2010), Caregiving Strategies for Older Adults with Delirium, Dementia and Depression (2010), and Delirium, Dementia, and Depression in Older Adults: Assessment and Care (2016).